4 Black Women Get Real About Living With Hyperpigmentation

-"If you get acne and you're a brown person or a black woman, you're going to get hyperpigmentation in some shape or form," Amber Kenni Lowe says.
-And she's right: According to Adeline Kikam, DO, dermatology resident and founder of the popular Brownskin Derm Instagram account, hyperpigmentation is one of the most common concerns in skin of colour.
+"If you get acne and you're a brown person or a Black woman, you're going to get hyperpigmentation in some shape or form," Amber Kenni Lowe says.
+And she's right: According to Adeline Kikam, DO, dermatology resident and founder of the popular Brownskin Derm Instagram account, hyperpigmentation is one of the most common concerns in skin of color.

 Click play to hear more.
 Then, tell us about your history with hyperpigmentation in the comments.